 South Africa is signatory to the Financial Action Task Force, an international organisation that sets standards to combat illicit flows of money.

 But the proposed amendment to banking legislation “saw a concerted effort by other members of the executive in the security cluster [ministries of defence, police, justice and correctional services, home affairs, state security and finance] to undermine treasury’s oversight of the FIC.
+There appeared to be an effort to move FIC, and presumably access to its highly sensitive personal information, to the security cluster.
+This was concerning since the FIC plays such an important role in the fiscal and banking regulatory environment overseen by national treasury,” said Gordhan.

 “Former president Zuma also delayed signing the amendments into law until litigation was commenced to force him to do so.”